A hackspace is necessary to tackle a mixed reality project. There are just too many unknown unknowns to try to go it alone.

 It takes a while to generate some momentum at a hackspace, but eventually you fall into a Tuesday night routine, tuned to the weekly "Open Projects Night."
 You maintain this routine right up until the arrival of COVID-19.
 It goes something like:

-• Start walking down Somerville Avenue (this is all happening around the Cambridge/Somerville border, in Massachusetts, USA) until I pass an old cemetery framed by a gothic black iron fence.
+- Start walking down Somerville Avenue (this is all happening around the Cambridge/Somerville border, in Massachusetts, USA) until you pass an old cemetery framed by a gothic black iron fence.
 Turn down the next alley.

 On the Internet: